G20 finance leaders meet in Bali under cloud of Ukraine war

 German and French officials have expressed scepticism that common ground can be reached due to the tensions over Ukraine.

-Russian Foreign Minister Sergei Lavrov walked out of one session of a meeting with his counterparts in Bali last week, following what he called "frenzied criticism" of his country at a forum he said should have focused on global economic problems.
+Russian Foreign Minister Sergei Lavrov walked out of one session of a meeting with his counterparts in Bali last week, following what he called "frenzied criticism" of his country over the war.

 That meeting ended without a communique nor any announcements of agreements.